balexander16/PictureQuest/docs/milestone.md

 ## Milestone Deliverables:

 ### Currently running systems in Picture Quest
-* Room is running and the scene fragment is displaying a test scene.
+* Room is running and the scene fragment is displaying a test scene from the database.
 * Camera2 api is implemented and capturing an image to internal storage on the android device.
 * Navigation through three fragments, scene, choice, and camera handled throigh nav-graph.